Treasure Hunt (British game show): The game

-A team of two contestants in the studio had to use a library of maps and reference materials to solve up to five clues, and communicate instructions via a radio link to a skyrunner who had the use of a helicopter.
+A team of two contestants in the studio had to use a library of maps and reference materials to solve up to five clues, and communicate instructions via a radio link to a "skyrunner," who had the use of a helicopter.
 Although viewers could see the skyrunner, the contestants could not, and all communication between them was by sound only.
 The contestants were given the first clue for free, the solving of which would lead to the location of the second clue and so on until a trinket or other significant object was found by solving the final clue.

 The contestants won a higher cash prize each time they solved a clue correctly.
 This was all done against the clock.
 Even once the contestants had solved the final clue, the skyrunner still had to confirm they were correct, by reaching the final target.
 On a few occasions, the contestants solved all five clues with time to spare, in which case, a bonus clue was given to the contestants.
 This typically resulted in their winning a bottle of champagne.

-The skyrunner and helicopter did not have freedom to fly and land anywhere they wished.
-Although the pilot could to an extent request permission from airspace authorities to fly off-course, as happened on occasions, landings needed to be agreed in advance with landowners of a suitable location near the clue.
-On occasions the helicopter would land in a clearly marked out area, especially at public places.
-Kenneth Kendall always stressed that he did not know the clues and locations in advance, and any help that he gave the contestants was from his own knowledge.
+The studio had a library of books which contestants could use for reference to help solve the clues.
+Although it appeared to be a random library, the production crew planted relevant books in the library with information to the contestants that was relevant to the location that the episode was taking place in.